realA10001986/Time-Circuits-Display/README.md

 The keypad menu is an additional way to configure your clock; it only involves the three displays and the keypad.
 It is controlled by "pressing" or "holding" the ENTER key on the keypad.

+*Note that while the clock is in the keypad menu, the alarm, count-down timer or sound-on-the-hour will not sound.*

 A "press" is shorter than 2 seconds, a "hold" is 2 seconds or longer.

 The menu is invoked by holding the ENTER button.